wcarc-on/wcarc-site/meetings.md

 * December 16, 2024:
   * Annual General Meeting and Christmas party

-\* Note: The May meeting will take place on the second Monday of the month to avoid the Victoria Day holiday.

 ## Meeting Location

 During the COVID-19 pandemic, all meetings will take place online.
 Details are